tommyz4/steamworksdiscordbot/README.md

-# 🛠 Discord Steam Workshop Tracker Bot
+# 🛠 Discord Steam Tracker Bot

 This bot is built using **discord.py** (`discord.ext.commands`) and helps Discord communities track and get alerts for: